CyberSecPriya/FILE-INTEGRITY-CHECKER/README.md

 In Cybersecurity, it's important to know that file was changed or not especially by hackers, malware, or during unauthorized access.
 This script helps you detect file tampering.

 # Features

+1. Accepts any filename as input from the user.

- Generates SHA-256 hash of a given file
+2. Generates a SHA-256 hash of the given file (a secure and widely used hashing method).

- Saves the original hash in a file (`hashes.txt`)
+3. Saves the original hash to a separate file called hashes.txt.

- Compares the current file hash with the saved one
+4. On rechecking, it compares the saved hash with the current file hash.

- Alerts you if the file is unchanged or has been modified
+5. If hashes match, it says the file is unchanged.
+If not, it warns that the file has been modified.

+6. Prevents false results by checking if the hash file exists before comparing.

+7. Clean and readable code that’s beginner-friendly.